imrafaelmerino/vertx-effect/docs/README.md

 ```

 **A module is a regular Verticle that deploys other Verticles and exposes functions to communicate with them.**
-In our above example, it deploys five Verticles.
-It's worth mentioning the _validateAndMap_ Verticle.
-It has
+In the above example, it deploys five Verticles.
+It's worth mentioning how the _validateAndMap_ Verticle is
-been defined using composition and the _JsObjVal_ expression.
-It shows the essence of vertx-effect.
+defined using composition and the _JsObjVal_ expression. **It shows the essence of vertx-effect and functional programming**.

-_ValidateAndMap_ sends the input Json to the _validate_ Verticle.
-If it conforms to the given spec,
+_ValidateAndMap_ sends a message to _validate_.
+If it matches the given spec,
-it builds the output in parallel, sending messages to the verticles _inc_, _toLowerCase_, and _toUpperCase_ and
+it builds the output sending messages to the verticles _inc_, _toLowerCase_, and _toUpperCase_ and
-composing a Json from their responses. vertx-effect uses a persistent Json from [json-values](https://github.com/imrafaelmerino/json-values).
+composing a Json from their responses **in parallel**.

-Let's write some tests. json-values is not supported by Vertx and we need to register a MessageCodec to be
+Let's write some tests.
+Vertx doesn't support json-values, so we need to register a _MessageCodec_ to be
 able to send its persistent Json across the event bus:

 ```java